Introducing cats together?

 3. Provide your kitties with the resources they need

-Any new pet’s safe haven should be filled with the things they like and need.
+Any new pet’s safe haven should be filled with the things they like and all the happy cat essentials they need.
 As resources can be a cause of kitty conflict, make sure each cat has their own litter tray, food, water, toys, and bedding.
 Before you introduce cats, check that there are plenty of separate resources for your pets.
 N+1 is a good rule to follow in a multicat household - one resource for each cat plus one extra!

 4. Introduce your cat to the rest of the house